mafda/knee_OA_dl_app/README.md

 ![KL Score](assets/kl-score.png)

-## Objective
+## Purpose

-The objective of this project is to correctly classify the severity of osteoarthritis based on X-ray images.
+The purpose of this project is to correctly classify the severity of osteoarthritis based on X-ray images.

 ![streamlit app - knee_dl_app](assets/streamlit_knee_ss.png)